 Our Mission

-Askate Foundation is an organization that allows children with autism to be a part of our social world through skateboarding.
-We hold clinics for children with autism at no cost to the families, give grants to children with autism for skateboard gear, as well as promote awareness and educate families about the skateboard industry.
-In 2021, the CDC reported that approximately 1 in 44 children in the U.S. is diagnosed with an autism spectrum disorder (ASD), according to 2018 data.
+Askate Foundation is an organization that helps children with autism and other neurodiversities be a part of our social world through skateboarding.
+We hold clinics for individuals at no cost to the families, give grants for skateboard gear, as well as promote awareness and educate families about the skateboard and neurodiverse worlds we live in.
+In 2021, the CDC reported that approximately 1 in 36 children in the U.S. is diagnosed with an autism spectrum disorder (ASD), according to the NAA (National Autism Association).

 Common benefits: